Forest Practices in British Columbia

-BC’s forestry practices are putting us all at risk of increased temperatures, wildfires, flooding and loss of biodiversity
+BC’s forest practices put us all at risk of increased temperatures, wildfires, flooding and loss of biodiversity

-British Columbia’s rate of deforestation has been compared with the Amazon and our forest practices and standards are certainly nowhere near sustainable.
+Significantly British Columbia has a very high number of large clear cuts.
+Additionally BC has a higher rate of deforestation compared with the Amazon and our forest practices and standards are certainly nowhere near sustainable.

 Herbicide spraying

-Logging companies in BC are required to keep competitive species at bay.
-Each year about 10,000 hectares are sprayed with herbicides.
-People are becoming more concerned about the effects of glyphosate exposure and spraying of berry and medicine patches important to First Nations people.
-Please see petitions below to stop herbicide spraying of forests (Calls to Action) .
+Logging companies in BC are required to keep competitive species at bay so each year about 10,000 hectares are sprayed with herbicides.
+Consequently people are becoming more concerned about the effects of glyphosate exposure and spraying of berry and medicine patches important to First Nations people.

 BC Timber Sales

-BC Timber Sales manages about 20 per cent of the province’s allowable annual cut for “Crown” (mainly unceded First Nations’ territory) timber.
+BC Timber Sales manages about 20 per cent of the province’s allowable annual cut for “Crown” (mainly unceded First Nations’ territory) timber and they are doing an incredibly poor job of managing forests under their care therefore more attention to BCTS is needed.
+There is a detailed case for why BCTS is not serving the needs of British Columbians.

 Raw log exports